NINJAPEACE/Dank-Memer-Repository/README.md

 # Dank-Memer
-This is a repository of the Dank Check bot but a version of the Discord.js library.
+This is a repository of the Dank Memer bot but this version use Discord.js library.